AtangfMokamogo/korria-cms/README.md

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

 * **Project Inspiration**
-Korria CMS attempts to implement a headless cms with the minimal most features
+Korria CMS attempts to implement a headless cms with the minimal most features.
+This simplicity is inspired by [DatoCMS](https://www.datocms.com/) and the project implements (in code) a similar user workflow.

+     **A BIG SHOUT OUT TO ALX STUDENT COMMUNITY**
+* A big thank you to ALX Student communities for insight as to how to improve the project going forward, the current work on [Korria-CMS-2.0](https://github.com/AtangfMokamogo/korria-cms-2.0) could have not been possible without this!!